-Just saving money for the sake of saving without a solid goal is not going to get you very far.
+Maybe you have been over spending, and not saving enough, and therefor are far from reaching your goals.
+Or perhaps you have been saving money for the sake of saving without a solid goal.
 You may end up with an account full of money, but you haven’t given it a job, or put it to work for you.

 That money’s job may be to cover your butt in an emergency or to fulfill a desire to travel.
 Whatever the goal, today, I am going to help you identify and clarify how to financially reach it!

 You can make and reach your money goals easily, if you have the right foundation and plan in place.

 When you think about making a goal for your money, you may think of things like: